Top : ‘ of COVID-19 from lab

 I told you this in January.
 I was called a conspiracy theorist.
 Now every western intelligence agency agrees with my assessment.

-Deputy national security adviser says there is now “a body of ” that COVID-19 from a government-run lab in .
+Deputy national security adviser Matthew Pottinger says there is now “a of ” that COVID-19 leaked from a -run in .

 Pottinger reportedly doubled down on the claim in a recent Zoom meeting with U.K. officials.

-“There is a growing body of evidence that the lab is likely the most credible source of the virus,” Pottinger said, according to the .
+“There is a growing body of evidence that the lab is likely the most credible source of the ,” Pottinger said, according to the Daily Mail.

 China has long claimed that the virus emerged in December 2019 in a wet market, which sells freshly slaughtered , including exotic ones like turtles, snakes, bats, civits and pangolins.